 Until now, whatever we discussed were the cases of a solid ground plane.
 But there can be situations where there is a discontinuity in the ground plane.
 While designing for return paths, you should also keep in mind cases of cutouts, slots, or maybe clearance holes.
 Suppose there is a slot in the ground plane; what do you think can go wrong?

 This is kind of conventional that a solid and uninterrupted return path would have a better electromagnetic capability.
 The current would go along a closed-circuit loop, hence making the resultant current zero.
-The loop is small/narrow enough; also, the return path of via microstrip is just beneath the plane of a signal trace.
+The loop is small/narrow enough; the return path of via microstrip is just beneath the plane of a signal trace.

 But discontinuities in the return path will give rise to noises.
-Cutouts, slots or even clearance holes for through-hole or vias, all of these can cause a discontinuity in the return path.
+Cutouts, slots, or even clearance holes for through-hole or vias, all of these can cause a discontinuity in the return path.
 It creates a larger current loop area.
-This results in an increase in loop inductance.
-Hence, the current will spread out, and might also get at the edges forming an antenna.
+This increases the loop inductance.
+Hence, the current will spread out and might also get at the edges, forming an antenna.
 The clearance holes are less of a threat to the current flow.
 Unless the holes overlap, there is not much of an issue.
 Read how to limit impedance discontinuities and signal reflections in a PCB transmission line.

 Everything that affects the signal current or the return current path will affect the impedance of the signal.
-Therefore, the return path should be designed just as carefully as the signal path, no matter if it is on a PCB, a connector, or an IC package.
+Therefore, the return path should be designed just as carefully as the signal path.
+It does not matter if it is on a PCB, a connector, or an IC package.
 Return paths also play an important role in assembling connectors and cables.